ggreen/khem/README.md

 # PDE GemFire/PCC Demo
 ## Knowledge Handling Every Molecule

-This document provides an introduction to GemFire's Pivotal Cloud Cache (PCC) implementation within Pivotal Cloud Foundry (PCF).
+This document provides an introduction to [Pivotal GemFire](https://pivotal.io/pivotal-gemfire)'s [Pivotal Cloud Cache](https://docs.pivotal.io/p-cloud-cache/1-0/index.html)(PCC) implementation within Pivotal Cloud Foundry (PCF).

 This document outlines how application can store some objects in a cache.
 It can allow users